Why Mermaids are a Serious Issue

 Even modern science has problems with the mermaid legend as we see in the Aquatic Ape Theory.
 The official scientific theory of how we evolved from apes to humans is the "Killer Ape Theory".
 In this theory, our ape ancestor came out of the trees and lived on the African Savannah.
 In this very challenging environment it became a killer ape, hunting and killing animals to survive.
-Then through being a hunter, man learnt to walk upright, lose his hair, learnt to speak and developed a much larger brain.
+Then through being a hunter, man learn to walk upright, lose his hair, learn to speak and developed a much larger brain.
 This theory was invented by male scientists who saw it all from a purely masculine point of view

 Aquatic Ape Theory

 Then a feminist, Elaine Morgan in her book, "The Decent of Women", challenged this view and asked the question.
 "While men were busy hunting what were women doing?
 How were they able to feed and care for their children on an open Savannah?"

 After all, an ape is not a fast runner, compared with most animals living on the African plains, and normally climbs the nearest tree when chased by a predator.
 So how would a female ape carrying her young, escape predators, in an environment where there are few trees?
 All she got was a deafening silence from male scientific establishment, who never considered this.

 Elaine Morgan preferred another theory about human evolution called the Aquatic Ape Theory which far better explained why humans could walk upright, lost their hair, could speak and had far larger brains than any other ape.
 In this theory, our ape ancestors also come down from the trees but found a safe environment on the seashore